eugenia1984/english/glossary.md

 - **team-building**: activities are games or events that are designed to help a group of people work better together.
 They build trust and good relationships between team members.

+- **tech-focused**:  refers to something that is specifically aimed at technology or users in the tech field.
+For example: `A tech-focused app usually has advanced features and an interface that appeals to tech-savvy users`. -> This means that the app is built with technology enthusiasts in mind, offering features and design that would attract them.

 - **tech recruiter**: refers to a professional role focused on recruiting candidates for technology-related positions.
 This role involves understanding the tech industry, identifying qualified candidates, and matching them with suitable tech job openings.

 - **tempting**: is an adjective that describes something appealing or attractive, often making someone want to do or have it.
 For example: ``The idea of sleeping in is tempting``,  suggests the idea is appealing.